Waste Detection

 Storage & Logs

-Buckets without lifecycle policies, hidden incomplete multipart uploads, and Log Groups with no retention.
+Buckets without lifecycle policies, hidden incomplete multipart uploads, Log Groups with no retention, and ECR container image waste.

 Networking